TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ldapcertificateinvalid.md

 failed to deploy as the LDAP certificate is not configured correctly.
 <!--/issueDescription-->

-To secure the communication with active directory, configuration of secure LDAP is required for an Azure Active Directory Domain Services managed domain.
+To secure the communication with  Azure Active Directory, configuration of secure LDAP is required for an Azure Active Directory Domain Services managed domain.

 ## **Recommended Steps**

-Create a self-signed certificate for secure LDAP
+**Create a self-signed certificate for secure LDAP**

-1. On your Windows computer, open a new PowerShell window as Administrator and type the following commands, to create a new self-signed certificate.
+1. On your Windows computer, open a new PowerShell window as Administrator and type the following commands, to create a new self-signed certificate

    $lifetime=Get-Date